-From ‘Hidden Hills Garden‘, these rusted metal funnels are a reminder to every gardener who wants to learn about repurposing that you don’t have to get fancy or complicated… Simple idea, vintage result.
+From ‘Hidden Hills Garden‘, these rusted metal funnels are a reminder to every gardener who wants to learn about repurposing that you don’t have to get fancy or complicated… Simple metal yard art idea, vintage result.

 From ‘Workshop 11 Design‘ via ‘Houzz’, this address sign/ mailbox is ever so cool.
 It’s not just me either!
 Visit the page and see ow many people are asking for ordering info!
 Rusty things are not just for vintage style!
 Remember, Frank Lloyd Wright felt that modern style and nature were as one.

-This rusted cactus comes to us from ‘The Outlaw Gardener‘ of the garden of Cleo Raulerson in Bellevue, Washington.
+This rusty metal garden decor comes to us from ‘The Outlaw Gardener‘ of the garden of Cleo Raulerson in Bellevue, Washington.
 (We know this area well!)
 You should definitely click through and see all the photos of her gardens… amazing Pac NW gardening!

 These next two photos were a result of a simple neighborhood walk by ‘Rhone Street Gardens‘ in Brooklyn.
 Yep, Brooklyn.
 We love the diversity and creativity we find in city gardens.

-Sandi at ‘The Dirt‘, a master gardening blog in Minnesota, shared this Father’s Day gift of flowers!
+Sandi at ‘The Dirt‘, a master gardening blog in Minnesota, shared this Father’s Day gift of metal yard art flowers!
 Thanks Sandi, for also sharing the artists’ contact info.
 We love featuring local artists, even if they aren’t local to us!
 Paul’s Metal Petals.